ZMODEM: Older systems

+Windows and streaming

 One solution to this problem is the use of a sliding window.
 These protocols address latency by allowing the sender to continue sending a number of packets without waiting for an ACK.
-The number of packets that it allows to continue is the "window", which was typically between two and sixteen packets in most implementations.
+The number of packets that it allows to continue is known as the "window", which was typically between two and sixteen packets in most implementations.
 A number of new versions of XMODEM with sliding window support appeared in the early 1980s.

 Sliding windows are useful for latencies on the order of several packet lengths, which is the case for XMODEM on conventional phone lines.
-However, it is not enough to address longer latencies found on overseas phone calls or X.25 services such as PC Pursuit, where the latencies are on the order of a second or longer.
+However, it is not enough to address longer latencies found on overseas phone calls, satellite connections, or X.25 services such as PC Pursuit, where the latencies may on the order of a second or longer.
 In other cases, where the reverse channel was much slower than the sending one, as was the case for Telebit or US Robotics modems, even the small number of ACKs might overwhelm the return channel and cause the transfer to pause.

 ZMODEM addressed these problems by removing the need for ACKs at all, allowing the sender to send data continually as long as the receiver detected no errors.
 Only NAKs had to be sent, if and only if there was a problem.
 Since ZMODEM was often used on links with built-in error correction, like X.25, the receiver would often not send a single message back to the sender.
 As a result, the system would send the entire file in a continual stream, and ZMODEM referred to itself as a "streaming protocol".

 ZMODEM's performance was so improved over previous common protocols that it generally replaced even special protocols such as YMODEM-g, which included no error correction at all and instead relied on error-free links maintained by the modems.
-Although YMODEM-g was faster, the lack of other features such as restartable transfers made it less appealing.
+Although YMODEM-g was faster (and thus popular among "power users"), the lack of other features such as restartable transfers made it less appealing.

 Restart

 XMODEM, and most protocols based on it, managed packet order by prefixing the data with a packet number from 1 to 255.
 Windowed versions used this packet number to indicate which packets had been received properly, or specify one that had not.
-Since the packets were 128 bytes long, this meant the maximum amount of data that could be transferred before the packet numbers rolled over was 32 kB.
+Since the packets were 128 bytes long, this meant the maximum amount of data that could be transferred before the packet numbers rolled over was 32 KB.

 ZMODEM replaced the packet number with the actual location in the file, indicated by a 32-bit number.
 This allowed it to send NAK messages that re-wound the transfer to the point of failure, regardless of how long the file might be.
 This same feature was also used to re-start transfers if they failed or were deliberately interrupted.
 In this case, the receiver would look to see how much data had been previously received and then send a NAK with that location, automatically triggering the sender to start from that point.